keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 #### CIBA Policy

-The following items defined in CIBA protocol specification can be configured per realm :
+The following items defined in CIBA protocol specification can be configured per realm as default but overridden per client :

 * backchannel_token_delivery_mode : fix "poll"
 * expires_in